 A limited ground-truth survey for the Vegetation Characterization Study is planned for summer 2024 to gather the data necessary to update the office-based mapping of vegetation, wetlands, rare and sensitive plant and invasive plant habitats, and wildlife habitats (see Section 2.2.3.2, Classification and Mapping, below).
 The field survey will be focused in areas surrounding the existing Project infrastructure north of Solomon Lake, along the access road to the dam site and spillway, and in the undeveloped low-lying lake inlet area at the south end of Solomon Lake.
 To streamline the ground-truth survey, we will primarily sample predesignated plots placed in areas where the vegetation and other landscape features were difficult to determine accurately from photointerpretation alone; less effort will be expended in areas where the land cover types are more evident on the Project area imagery.
 Sample plots will consist of 30-meter (m) radius areas within which we will record cover estimates for all vascular plant species and non-vascular plant taxa, and additional landscape features (physiography, surface form, microtopography, disturbance, and NWI type).
 These additional data on landscape features will be used to facilitate the classification of rare and sensitive plant habitats (see the Rare and Sensitive Plant Study plan, Section 2.3) and the classification of wildlife habitats.
 Soil pedon descriptions to update the classification of wetland types will be made within a shallow soil pit (approximately 20 inches deep) dug roughly in the middle of each sample plot.
-The sampling will not involve full wetland determination plots, which should not be required as no wetland permitting under Section 404 of the Clean Water Act is anticipated in the relicensing process.
 At each sample plot, geographic location coordinates and documentary site and soil photos will be recorded.